AdobeDocs/experience-manager-64.en/help/forms/using/building-secure-mobile-workspace-app.md

 discoiquuid: 90cd8ba5-4f47-4074-bc54-6a7bb8afe256
 ---

-# Building a secure AEM Forms app for iOS{#building-a-secure-aem-forms-app-for-ios}
+# Building a secure AEM Forms app for iOS {#building-a-secure-aem-forms-app-for-ios}

 You need to archive the Xcode project for AEM Forms app to build the installer (an .ipa file) and a property list (a .plist file) file.
 The property list file contains configuration information of the hosted in-house app, such as the name and the hosting location of the app.
 For more information about property list file, see [About Information Property List Files](https://developer.apple.com/library/ios/#documentation/general/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).